 With the construction of the Gotthard railway at the end of the nineteenth century, the natural stone of the Riviera has spread throughout Switzerland.
 Throughout the country, monuments and public buildings – especially railway stations, banks and administrative buildings – were built and decorated with Riviera gneisses or Castione marbles.
 The Riviera stone has also crossed oceans, steppes and deserts.
 Indeed, we can find it for example in New York, in Moscow, in Saudi Arabia or also in the almost inaccessible Kazakhstan and as well in many European countries.

-La Via della Pietra: all the details, the stops descriptions and the insights related to this itinerary: http://www.viadellapietra.ch/
+La Via della Pietra: all the details, the routes descriptions and the insights related to this itinerary: http://www.viadellapietra.ch/.

 - Hiking boots

 - Sun cream

 Montagnepulite: This project was born to promote an effective management and sustainable use of mountain huts in Ticino, and in particular the litter management.
 The responsible management of litter in the mountains is a matter of common sense.
 We can all contribute: https://www.montagnepulite.ch/en/golden-rules

 Learn about the other two routes of the La Via della Pietra project: